Best Bed Width for Room: 7 Expert Tips for Perfect Layouts

 How can I maximize space in a small bedroom?

-Use vertical storage, multifunctional furniture, and ensure your bed leaves adequate walking space.
+Use vertical storage, multifunctional furniture, and choose a bed width that leaves adequate walking space.

 Bed Frame Dimensions Guide: Find the Perfect Fit for Your Room